ThomasBaldi/STUDY-EP-stock-sales/README.md

 - Should any error occur while retrieving such data, a relevant response message is sent.
 - This endpoint uses as specified in the requests a raw sql query to retrieve all the data.

-### Order-Items:
+---

-1. When a user is logged in and has items in the cart, POST/order/:id can be used.
+3. When a user is logged in and has items in the cart, POST/order/:id can be used.

 - this endpoint takes an item.id as a parameter
 - searches for a cartItem with the same id